Applications for 2018 will be Available mid year

-The programme is a combination of theory (classroom based sessions at the Whitireia Porirua campus) and supported clinical experience (practical/hands-on work, which is undertaken in a variety of community and hospital settings).
+The New Zealand Diploma of Enrolled Nursing is an 18 month full time programme, approved by Nursing Council of New Zealand, which prepares students to become an Enrolled Nurse.
+The Diploma is a combination of theory (classroom based sessions at the Whitireia Porirua campus) and supported clinical experience (practical/hands-on work, which is completed in a variety of community and hospital settings).

-The aim of Part Two is to prepare students to work effectively, efficiently and safely within a variety of broad practice areas including hospitals and community settings.
+In the second year, students enrol for six months and work towards being prepared to work effectively, efficiently and safely within a variety of broad practice areas including hospitals and community settings.

-- 12 credits in NCEA English Level 1
+- NCEA Level 2, which must include 12 credits in Level 1 Mathematics

 Additional Entry Requirements